Queen Elizabeth misses Royal Ascot for first time in reign

 It is one of the country’s most high-profile horse racing events and one that effectively launches a great British summer of sport that also includes Wimbledon tennis and golf’s Open Championship.

-Unlike Wimbledon and the Open, Royal Ascot has not been canceled as a result of the coronavirus pandemic, though spectators will be absent.
+Unlike Wimbledon and the British Open, Royal Ascot has not been canceled as a result of the coronavirus pandemic, though spectators will be absent.
 More than 300,000 guests, more often than not dressed in their Sunday best, would have been expected to attend the five-day meeting.

 The queen has been isolating at Windsor Castle, west of London, with her 99-year-old husband, Prince Philip, over the past three months.
 It wouldn’t have been much of a drive to get to Ascot— barely 20 minutes.